fabric-testbed/Authz/policies/README.md

 - Calendar time or date (i.e. for a specific aggregate ‘during exam week only make resources available only to users from home institution’)
 - Available resource thresholds (i.e. ‘if fewer than 5 large apples are left available, only home institution users can have them’)

-It is important to note that the management of PDP policies themselves, including resource constraints, (although possible) is not considered API driven for the purposes of this discussion and thus isn't covered by the described policies.
+It is important to note that the authorization of dynamic management of PDP policies themselves, including resource constraints in them, (although possible) is not considered API driven for the purposes of this discussion and thus isn't covered by the described policies.

 ## Semi-Formal Specification